Your cart is currently empty!

 You can, we offer both LED Retrofit Solutions for Fluorescent Fixtures as well as Metal Halide / HPS fixtures.
 Converting the fixture over to LED is typically as easy as a bulb and ballast replacement, with a few extra minor steps.

-How can I see what your lights can do before I purchase?
+How can I see what your lights can do before I purchase them?

 That’s easy, start with a lighting plan.
 Give us a scaled drawing, and we will model your facility inside our lighting software and produce a lighting plan.
 That way you can see how well our lights will perform, before you buy.

 We do.
-The standard voltage ranges we offer is:
+The standard voltage ranges we offer are:

-Is there anything hard or difficult to installing your LED pulp processing lighting?
+Is there anything hard or difficult to install in your LED pulp processing lighting?

 Not at all, any qualified electrician can easily install or swap out your existing lights with ours.
-If you are installing explosion proof lighting, the electrician should be qualified and experienced with the local codes to ensure everything is installed to code.
+If you are installing LED explosion-proof lighting, the electrician should be qualified and experienced with the local codes to ensure everything is installed to code.